 It may seem a bit shallow, but look at the top genes/genomic regions, and see if there is other interesting, already-published data to support what you see.
 I don’t, at this point, trust GO analysis (which often is “non random”), but the Ensembl phenotype per gene feature is really freakily useful (in particular with its ‘phenotypes in orthologous genes’ section) and the UniProt comments section.
 Sometimes you stumble across a complete amazing confirmation at this point, from a previously published paper.

 But be warned: humans can find patterns in nearly everything – clouds, leaf patterns, histology, and Ensembl/UniProt function pages.
-Keep yourself honest by inverting the list of genes, and look at the least interesting genes
+Keep yourself honest by inverting the list of genes, and look at the get link least interesting genes

 from the discovery process.
 If the story is overtly consistent from bottom to top, I’d be sceptical that this list actually provides confirmation.
 Cancer poses a particular problem: half the genome has been implicated in one type of cancer or another by some study.